utwente-db/DAB/misc/calls.md

 Returns a JSON object with the id, email, and role of the user.
 Useful for debugging and unit testing.
 If the user is not logged in, returns a 401.

+## /who

+Same as whoami, but only return id and role.
+Because there is no (explicit) database query, this request is a bit faster

 ## /dump/<pk>

 Returns a sql dump of the database corresponding to the specified id.